Technical Innovation to Mitigate Greenhouse Gas Emissions

 We leverage our longstanding experience with human-centric engineering and technology commercialization to drive solutions that provide economic or utility benefits in addition to emissions reductions.
 We understand that for technology to have an impact, it must be used.

 Example use cases:

 - Improving the efficiency of air conditioning is not just about the air conditioner itself.
 Removing water vapor from the air reduces the work that an air conditioner must do.
-PARC is developing a novel electrochemical system that can dehumidify intake air with significantly reduced energy consumption than existing approaches.
+We are developing a novel electrochemical system that can dehumidify intake air with significantly reduced energy consumption than existing approaches.

 - Air conditioner refrigerants are chemicals with thousands of times greater climate impact than carbon dioxide.
-PARC is developing next-generation systems that are refrigerant-free.
+We are developing next-generation systems that are refrigerant-free.

 - Even as high-efficiency equipment becomes available, buildings are operated sub-optimally.
-Through hybrid models, advanced controls, occupant-centric optimization, and low-effort sensor installation and commissioning, PARC’s technology will make efficient building controls a reality.
+Through hybrid models, advanced controls, occupant-centric optimization, and low-effort sensor installation and commissioning, Our technology will make efficient building controls a reality.

 - Beyond reduction of carbon emissions through renewable generation and improved efficiency, we can actually remove carbon dioxide directly from the air and oceans.
-PARC is developing materials to help make such “negative” emissions cost effective.
+We are developing materials to help make such “negative” emissions cost effective.

 - To effectively control emissions, it is important to be able to measure them.
-PARC is working on solutions ranging from low-cost printable sensors to advanced analytics of satellite data to help quantify emissions on all scales.
+We are working on solutions ranging from low-cost printable sensors to advanced analytics of satellite data to help quantify emissions on all scales.

 Cultivating a culture of innovation